There are many choices available for flights from Barbados to North America, Europe, or the Caribbean.

 All the international scheduled carriers offer on-line booking and web check-in for added convenience, plus in-flight moves on the longer flights.

-The 12-year-old Canadian value airline, WestJet, began scheduled service from Barbados to Toronto on November 3rd, 2008 and offers flights to Barbados 4 times weekly with non-stop flights on Mondays, Wednesdays, Fridays and Saturdays.
-And from Toronto, WestJet has connections to 28 major Canadian cities, as well as to the United States and Mexico.
+The 12-year-old Canadian value airline, WestJet, began scheduled service from Barbados to Toronto on November 3rd, 2008, and offers flights to Barbados 4 times weekly with non-stop flights on Mondays, Wednesdays, Fridays, and Saturdays.
+And from Toronto, WestJet has connections to 28 major Canadian cities and the United States and Mexico.

-Travelling to Canada in the winter season you also have a choice of the 20-year-old Canadian charter airline Sunwing.
+Traveling to Canada in the winter season, you also choose the 20-year-old Canadian charter airline Sunwing.
 Sunwing, which aims for low cost and high value, operates 1 service out of Barbados to Toronto on Mondays only.